Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to reach your heart muscle.

 Stay active during your recovery, but start slowly.
-Ask your doctor how active you should be.
+Ask your provider how active you should be.

-- Climbing stairs is okay, but be careful.
-Balance may be a problem.
+- Climbing stairs is OK, but be careful.
+Balance may be a problem so use the railing.
 Rest halfway up the stairs if you need to.

-- Light household chores, such as setting the table and folding clothes should be okay.
+- Light household chores, such as setting the table and folding clothes should be OK.

 - Slowly increase the amount and intensity of your activities over the first 3 months.

 - Do not exercise outside when it is too cold or too hot.

 - Stop if you feel short of breath, dizzy, or any pain in your chest.
 Avoid any activity or exercise that causes pulling or pain across your chest, such as using a rowing machine or weight lifting.

 - Keep your incision area protected from the sun to avoid sunburn.

 Be careful how you use your arms and upper body when you move around for the first 2 or 3 weeks after your surgery.
 Ask your provider when you may return to work.
 For the first week after surgery:

 - Do not let anyone pull on your arms for any reason -- for instance, if they are helping you move around or get out of bed.